Skip to main content

 The subject at Selwyn

 This joint degree combines the best of both subjects, offering the opportunity to develop skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area.
-You will spend your third year studying or working in one of the countries where your language is spoken, immersing yourself in its language, culture, history and politics.
+You will spend your third year studying or working in one of the countries where your language is spoken.

-• French, at a more advance level, if you have an A-Level or IB HL in the language.
+You can only study French if you have an A-Level or equivalent in the language.

 The Teaching Fellows